madmurphy/libconfini/MANUAL.md

 1. Be sure that your edit remains within the buffer lengths given (see `IniDispatch::d_len` and `IniDispatch::v_len`).
-2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children may share this buffer.
-In this case, if you edit its content, you can no more rely on the `IniDispatch::append_to` properties of this node's children (you will not make any damage, the loop will continue just fine: so if you think you are never going to use the property `IniDispatch::append_to` just do it); alternatively, use `strndup()`.
-If, instead, `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
+2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children will either share this buffer or will concatenate it to another buffer.
+Hence, if you edit its content -- and depending on how you edit it -- you might no more be able to rely on the `IniDispatch::append_to` properties of this node's children.
+You would not make any damage, the loop will continue just
+   fine: so if you think you are never going to use the property `IniDispatch::append_to`, just do it; alternatively, use `strndup()`.
+If instead `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
-3. Regarding `IniDispatch::value`, if it does not represent an implicit value (see below) or if `IniFormat::implicit_is_not_empty` is set to `false`, this buffer is never shared between dispatches, so feel free to edit it.
+3. Regarding `IniDispatch::value`, if it does not represent an implicit value (see **§ Implicit keys**) or if `IniFormat::implicit_is_not_empty` is set to `false`, this buffer is never shared between dispatches, so feel free to edit it.
 4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches.
 Again, you would not destroy the world nor generate errors, but you would make the next `IniDispatch::append_to`s useless.
 For this reason **the buffer pointed by `IniDispatch::append_to` is passed as constant**.
 To unquote the path parts listed in this field please use `strndup()`.
+5. The numerical addresses of the pointers `IniDispatch::data`, `IniDispatch::value` and `IniDispatch::append_to` and the fields `IniDispatch::type`, `IniDispatch::d_len`, `IniDispatch::v_len` and
+   `IniDispatch::at_len`, are constantly reset, so feel free to use them as custom placeholders if you like -- but check their types:
+   `IniDispatch::type` has only eight bits available and `IniDispatch::append_to` will always point to a `const` buffer.
+6. The numerical field `IniDispatch::dispatch_id` will be checked right before the next dispatch, so you should not edit it.
+The reading happens only as further diagnostics: if you constantly set this field to `0` the loop will still end at the right moment (hopefully), but if you set it instead to a value equal or higher than the `IniStatistics::members` previously received the loop will immediately stop and a `#CONFINI_EOOR` will be thrown (see `enum` `#ConfiniInterruptNo`).
+You can think of it as a dirty way of writing `return !0` at the end of your listener.
+Unless you really know what you are doing, do not edit `IniDispatch::dispatch_id`.

-Typical peaceful edits are the ones obtained by calling the functions `ini_array_collapse()` and `ini_string_parse()` directly on the buffer `IniDispatch::value` -- but make sure that you are not going to edit the global string `#INI_GLOBAL_IMPLICIT_VALUE`, if used (see below):
+Typical peaceful edits are the ones obtained by calling the functions `ini_array_collapse()` and `ini_string_parse()` directly on the buffer `IniDispatch::value`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 /*  examples/topics/ini_string_parse.c  */